10 Dog Training Shortcuts That Actually Work (Trainers Use These Too)

 What Age Should I Start Training My Puppy?

-You should start training your puppy as early as eight weeks old.
-At this age, they’re capable of learning basic commands like sit, stay, and come.
-Don’t wait—early training establishes good habits quickly.
+Start training your puppy as early as eight weeks old.
+At this age your puppy can learn simple commands such as sit, stay, and come.

 How Long Should Each Training Session Last?

 Keep your training sessions between 5-15 minutes.
-Studies show that dogs retain 80% more information from short, frequent sessions than lengthy ones.
-You’ll see better results when you train multiple times daily rather than one long session.
+Studies show that dogs retain 80% more information after a short training session verses a long one.
+The more training sessions you do, the better results you will see.

 Can Older Dogs Still Learn New Tricks and Commands?